Bridgend: Rugby union

 The Celtic Warriors, formed in 2003, are a defunct regional rugby union team that was mainly based at the Brewery Field in Bridgend.
 When regional rugby was enforced by the Welsh Rugby Union, Bridgend RFC and Pontypridd RFC, who were both professional clubs at the time, merged to create the Celtic Warriors as one of the five new regional rugby teams in Wales.
 However, they were dissolved after one season due to financial problems that had plagued the club.
 Pontypridd RFC had sold their share of the region early on due to their own financial difficulties, with the remaining share which had been owned by Bridgend RFC, being sold off to the Welsh Rugby Union at the end of the season.
 This led to the winding up of the Celtic Warriors region by the WRU, as there was not enough money to keep the region afloat.
-There were high points for the region: 10,000 turned up to watch them face European champions-in-waiting London Wasps and even beat the Wasps 9–14 at Adam's Park a week earlier.
+There were high points for the region: 10,000 spectators watched them face European champions-in-waiting London Wasps and even beat the Wasps 9–14 at Adam's Park a week earlier.
 The team finished 4th out of 12 in the Celtic League in their only season of existence.